 - Ordinary Visa (Type E): To teach English in Cambodia, you need the Ordinary Visa (that’s the official name, although it also goes by ‘Business Visa’).
 This can be obtained on arrival or in advance via your nearest embassy.
 The visa can be extended by 3, 6, or 12 months for a fee while you’re in the country.
 You’ll need your work permit for the extension, plus up to $300 USD for the fee.

 Those are all the requirements!
-You won’t need a bachelor’s degree, but having one will go in your favour.
+You won’t need a bachelor’s degree, but having one will go in your favor.
 It’s unusual to be asked to show a return flight out of Cambodia, but you should check that with your airline.
 While travel insurance is not mandatory for Cambodia, we recommend that you purchase cover for your stay.

 Where to Get TEFL Certified